-I bring it to the table just out of the oven, two flat focaccias steaming and smelling of that wonderful just baked bread smell, sitting on a large bread board, placed in the centre of the table.
+I bring them to the table just out of the oven, two flat focaccia steaming and smelling of that wonderful just baked bread smell, sitting on a large bread board, placed in the centre of the table.

-Serve my Beautiful focaccia with a bowl of home made soup.
+Serve the focaccia with a bowl of home made soup.

 Serve with a wonderful, filling salad with delicious juices that ooze over the plate and just ask to be soaked up by some hot fresh bread.

 Serve surrounded by wonderful bread-toppings.
 Hummus.
 Home made strawberry jam.
 Olives.
 Thin slices of tomato.
 Fresh ricotta.
 Orange blossom honey.
 Pesto.
 Dukkah and fine olive oil.
 Roasted Red Pepper Dip.
 Cucumber.
 Lettuce and rocket and other fresh greens.
 Sultanas.
 Sliced banana.
 Baked Tuscan Beans.
 Oozey, goo-ey cheese.
 Char grilled eggplant slices.
 Chunks of roasted pumpkin and sweet potato.
 Oven baked tomatoes.

 This is a “one-meal bread“.
 It doesn’t keep all that long.
 The next day it is likely to be a bit too hard for eating fresh, so slice it and grill it on the char-grill pan or under the griller.
 Smother with real butter and thin slices of cheese so that they melt over the hot bread.

 My Deliciously Fast No Knead Focaccia